The Key to Success at Art Fairs? Building relationships.

 Serve up fresh, steamy content.

-So you know how to build relationships with other artists and art-world professionals, but how do you maintain relationships with the laypeople?
+So you know how to build relationships with other artists and art-world professionals, but how do you maintain relationships with the laypeople (read: your new collectors)?
 Take time and make the effort to produce quality content (aside from your artwork or curation) that engages your fans and clients and keeps them coming back for more.
 Send a newsletter reminding collectors to come visit your booth, post Instagram stories during installation, and keep a fresh stream of main-grid posts coming to tease out your offering to your followers.
 These simple actions help those who can’t personally attend the fair to stay engaged, and they’ll feel a more genuine connection with your mission and personality.

 Few artists can brag about the prowess of their social presence like Canadian artist Andy Dixon.
 Carefully curated behind-the-scenes content mixes with install shots, personal views and professional happenings.
 While it certainly doesn’t hurt that his signature pastel-hued work is easy on the eyes, the success of Dixon’s social strategy and engagement rates really take center stage for our purposes.